Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Seeking to Fight Again

-Darmstadt 98 would be preparing for a second straight season in the Bundesliga without its mastermind.
-Schuster became the manager of FC Augsburg on June 2, 2016.
-His replacement was a somewhat familiar face that came on June 10, 2016 - Norbert Meier, Manager of the Year in 3.
+SV Darmstadt 98 would prepare for a second straight season in the Bundesliga without Schuster, as the mastermind became the manager of FC Augsburg on June 2, 2016.
+His replacement was a familiar face that came four days later - Norbert Meier, Manager of the Year in 3.
 Liga, as he guided Arminia Bielefeld with the 2.
 Bundesliga title, erasing the pain of the promotion-relegation defeat from 2014.

 The club sacked Meier on Dec.
 5, 2016, after a 2-0 home defeat against Hamburger SV (interestingly, nine days before FC Augsburg sacked Schuster).
 Former German international Torsten Frings became the interim manager to guide the club back on track.

 In a season where the club dedicated its stadium to its most loyal fan, SV Darmstadt 98 hoped for a footballing pardon from another person - that individual being Barack Obama, whose only European club he follows is SV Darmstadt 98.
 Unfortunately, another low point unfolded on Jan.
 28, 2017 – a 6-1 defeat at home to FC Köln.

 SV Darmstadt 98 avenged the earlier loss to Dortmund by winning 2-1 on Feb.
 11, 2017.
 The same scoreline also occurred a month later at the same stadium, with Mainz 05 losing the match, which saw each team finish with ten men.